DevMountain/Timeline/README.md

 1. Update the 'Select Image' IBAction to present a `UIImagePickerController`.
 Give the user the option to select from their Photo Library or from the device's camera if their device has one.
 2. Implement the `UIImagePickerControllerDelegate` function to capture the selected image and assign it to the image view.

-#### Account Setup Scene

-Implement the Image Picker Controller in place of the prototype functionality you built previously.

-1. Update the 'Select Image' IBAction to present a `UIImagePickerController`.
-Give the user the option to select from their Photo Library or from the device's camera if their device has one.
-2. Implement the `UIImagePickerControllerDelegate` function to capture the selected image and assign it to the image view.

 ### Reduce Code Repetition